TagCLIP: Improving Discrimination Ability of Open-Vocabulary Semantic Segmentation

-where $\odot$ is the Hadamard product.
-To capture the inter-relationship between CLIP's text tokens and inserted trusty tokens, we propose the Trusty Learner module.
-It constitutes a linear projection, a multi-head attention block with a shortcut, and a normalization layer, as shown in \cref{fig:seg}.
+where $\phi_t$ is a liner projection to align the dimension from $2d$ to $d$}.
+Next, To capture the inter-relationship between CLIP's text tokens and inserted trusty tokens, we propose the Trusty Learner module.
+It constitutes a linear projection, a multi-head attention block with a shortcut, and a normalization layer, as shown in \cref{fig:framework}.
 The linear transformation firstly aligns the dimension from $2d$ to $d$.
-Then $\mathbf{\hat{T}}$ is fed into the Trusty Learner and provides the output formulated by:
+Then \re{$\mathbf{\hat{T}}’$ }is fed into the Trusty Learner and provides the output formulated by: \re{